Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 If the peer is in the unregistered state and does not yet have an ephemeral or persistent state, it chooses the Client Greeting, which starts the Initial Handshake.

 If the peer is in the Waiting for OOB or OOB Received state, the Initial Exchange has completed and the OOB step needs to take place.
-If the negotiated direction is from server to peer, the peer SHOULD NOT try to reconnect, unless the peer received an OOB message.
+If the negotiated direction is from server to peer, the peer SHOULD NOT try to reconnect until the peer received an OOB message.
 If the negotiated direction is from peer to server, the peer can probe the server at regular intervals to check if the OOB message to the server has been delivered.
 The client will send a Client Completion Request to initiate the Waiting/Completion Exchange.